 10) Don't use a dog that performs at less than 100% success in training.
 Retrain it and, if necessary, be prepared to reject it.
 Dogs vary and some simply cannot be made reliable.

 11) Do not allow the dog to work when tired or sick.
 Keep the dog motivated by keeping it BORED when not working.

 12) Don't expect a dog to work in areas with strong smells (diesel fuel, faeces, etc) or where the undergrowth is sharp and may damage their paws and nose.
 And do not allow the dogs to rest next to the explosive store or collected mines!

 Dogs are intelligent and want to please.
 They do not want to find mines, just to please their handler.
 The system used should ensure that dogs are not rewarded prematurely with praise or play.
 Restricting rewards to training (which is daily) seems to work and avoids rewarding a dog when it has false-alarmed.
 It also avoids disappointing a dog that has signaled correctly on an explosive trace that a manual deminer cannot find.

-The use of EDD Sets is not necessarily cheaper than the use of other assets.
-It can be more expensive.
+The full cost of using EDD Sets to search is unlikely to be cheaper than the use of manual demining assets.
+It can be much more expensive.
 They cannot be used everywhere and for every task, and their use must be fully integrated with other demining procedures and processes.
 Used in the right context and in the right way, EDDs can accelerate the release of land and be a very valuable Mine Action asset.
 Deployed carelessly, they can be a liability.

-Generally, it is only worth establishing a national EDD capacity when the mine and ERW contamination in a country is very extensive.
+Generally, it is only worth establishing a national EDD capacity when the explosive hazard contamination in a country is very extensive.
 Planning should allow the setup and training costs to be amortised over at least five years.